Uquinix/uqis/meta/user-guide.md

 # `/etc/rc.conf`

-This file manages the default configuration for OpenRC, and it has examples of per-service-script variables.
+This file manages the default configuration for UQIS, and it has examples of per-service-script variables.

 Among these are `rc_parallel` (for parallelized startup), `rc_log` (logs all boot